 This course will use a case analysis approach to present current and relevant topics in today's business environment.
 Students will study five topics relevant to the current business environment.
-For each topic, they will engage in discussion and debate with peers, and analyse a current business case.
+For each topic, they will engage in discussion and debate with peers and analyse a current business case.

 Students will respond to business cases using a framework that includes identification of key issues, exploration of research options, and development of supported solutions and recommendations.
-Prerequisite(s): 21 credit hours of Introduction and General Business Education courses.
+Pre-requisite(s): Students must have completed 60 credit hours of the BBA program.